By Joanne Jeffries. Last Updated August 18th 2021. Welcome to our guide to negligent decorator accident claims.

 In the sections below, we answer common questions about making personal injury claims against negligent decorators.
 We take a look at whether you could claim against someone who is self-employed and what would happen if you were partially liable.

 In addition, we look at how decorators could protect the health and safety of other people.
-If you have further questions after reading this detailed guide, or you’re ready to start your claim and would like us to provide you with a solicitor, you can call the Accident Claims UK helpline on 0800 073 8801.
+If you have further questions after reading this detailed guide to decorator negligence claims, or you’re ready to start your No Win No Fee claim and would like us to provide you with a solicitor, you can call the Accident Claims UK helpline on 0800 073 8801.

 Select A Section